FurkanHuman/LRMS/README.md

 # Library Resources Management System (LRMS)

+## Important Notice:

+    I'm paused the project because I'm currently taking a course. perhaps according to the course result,
+    the project can be changed architecturally (most likely). however, the entity structure may not change.

+    The main purpose of the project was to highlight the layers of "Watcher",
+    "Actionist",
+    "Platform Resource Manager (PRM)".

 ## What is LRMS

     Library Resources Management System.
 A huge library that allows libraries everywhere to be used together.